 Bill LaRosa: One time years ago when trying to buy a house in Darien Connecticut.
-The realtor actually said to my wife and I she didn’t have anything in this town to show us.
+The realtor actually said to my wife and me that she didn’t have anything in this town to show us.
 That was almost verbatim even though she knew we had more than enough money to buy anything we wanted.
 I laugh at that moment now and wonder where she is today.
-With a perspective like that her lack of success in career and in life was virtually assured.
+With a perspective like that her lack of success in her career and in life was virtually assured.

-Chris Dessi: You’re an active Board Member, advisor and investor in many companies.
+Chris Dessi: You’re an active Board Member, advisor, and investor in many companies.
 What advice do you give to young entrepreneurs who are looking to get funded?

 Chris Dessi: What has been your greatest career success to date?

-Chris Dessi: Tell us about a time while traveling when you felt scared for your life?
+Chris Dessi: Tell us about a time while traveling when you felt scared for your life.
 If ever.

-Bill LaRosa: There were many times….
-Jeddah and Zaire in the late 70s were the worst.
+Bill LaRosa: There were many times… Jeddah and Zaire in the late 70s were the worst.
 Some of the barrios in Rio during the same time come in a close second.
 Walking my date back home in Brooklyn, Bedford Stuyvesant section in the 60 s regularly made me bead my rosary all the way to the subway station.